Turnbull High School: New building

 In 2009 the original Turnbull High School buildings were replaced by a new building on the existing campus.
 This was undertaken as part of a £134 million East Dunbartonshire Council Public-Private Partnership project to build six new secondary schools.
 The new school was designed by SMC Parr, with construction carried out by Morgan Sindall.
-The school will be operated on a 30-year Design, Build, Finance and Operate (DBFO) contract by a consortium including AMEC and John Laing.
+The school is operated on a 30-year Design, Build, Finance and Operate (DBFO) contract by a consortium including AMEC and John Laing.

 Construction

 From April 2007, the former Auditorium, Music and PE block was demolished and the Maths annexe relocated, in order to facilitate the start of construction on the new building.
 The school remained on site whilst the new building was constructed adjacent to the remaining buildings.
 The only original building that remains from the old school is the 2003 Games Hall, which has been expanded to house the entire PE department.

 In order to adjust for the reduced capacity of the new school building, the roll was capped at 120 pupils in each year group, which was reduced from a potential maximum of 838 in the old buildings.

 The new school building accommodates approximately 650 pupils in a single three-storey block.
 The main building consists of two wings of accommodation to the west and east, which are linked by a central atrium, housing an internal courtyard, the cafeteria, an auditorium and performance space.